-The bench press muscles worked include the chest and triceps as many may assume, but surprisingly there’s quite a bit of shoulder and back involvement as well.
+With bench press, muscles worked include the chest and triceps as many may assume, but surprisingly there’s quite a bit of shoulder and back involvement as well.

 Of course, the lifters can use the incline vs decline vs flat bench to target different muscles, and due to a greater ROM (range of motion) dumbbell presses can be even better than the barbell bench press deepening on an individual’s goals.

-The flat barbell bench press is a compound movement that targets the upper body; typically the pectoralis major (chest muscles), triceps and front or anterior deltoids (shoulder muscles) all of which contribute to pressing the bar upwards.
+The flat barbell bench press is a compound exercise focusing on the upper body, involving the pectoralis major (chest muscles), triceps, and front deltoids (shoulder muscles), all working together to push the bar upward.

-A bench press can be performed using barbells, dumbbells and free weights and the barbell bench press being one of the big three in powerlifting along with back squats and deadlifts
+You can perform a bench press using barbells, dumbbells, and free weights, with the barbell bench press being one of powerlifting’s big three alongside back squats and deadlifts.

 The movement serves to not only increase the size and strength of the primary movers, but also to enhance stability in any other pushing movements such as the overhead press.
 It also recruits other muscle groups known as stabilizers muscles which include erector spinae, rotator cuffs and lats to work together with the primary movers to yield the greatest force in a well-orchestrated movement.